-Guatapé is a not-to-be-missed day trip from Medellin.
-The quaint town is a cheerfully colored sleepy destination that is popular with Colombians looking for a break for the crowded city.
+Guatapé Colombia is a not-to-be-missed day trip from Medellin.
+The quaint town is a cheerfully, very colorful but sleepy destination that is popular with Colombians looking for a break for the crowded city.

 Also lining the shore are several restaurants, mostly Parillas with outdoor grills offering up steak, chicken and locally caught fish.

 You can wander along the streets taking in the smells and the sights while enjoying a beer or a Michelada (beer mixed fresh lime juice with a salt rim) sold by several vendors along the way.

 How to get to Guatapé from Medellin

 There are plenty of guides offering tours to Guatapé from Medellin, but it’s also easy to travel on your own, depending on your preference.

 If you opt to take the trip on your own, you can get to Guatapé by taking a bus from Medellin at the North Station at the Caribe Metro Stop (Estacion Caribe).

 The stop is located at the on Calle 78, Regional, Medellín, Antioquia, Colombia

 The companies offering trips to Guatapé are toward the back of the Station on the first floor.
 The trip takes about 1.5 hours and costs $6 US (as of this writing).